 Panama is home to a significant community of Greeks whose members, such as businessman Antonio Taquis, have strong ties in the Central American country.

 The first Greeks went to Panama in the late 1800s, many due to the construction of the Panama Canal.
 There were just a few families at the time, and they stuck together.

-As time went on, more Greek immigrants who originally had planned on settling in the USA decided to try out Panama, as the US was undergoing a financial depression.
+As time went on, more Greek immigrants who originally had planned on settling in the USA decided to try out their luck in Panama, as the US was undergoing a financial depression.

 Panama attracted many Greeks

 Antonio Taquis, whose grandparents immigrated to Panama from the Greek village of Dorio, explained to Greek Reporter how Greeks, “mostly from Messinia,” ended up in the Central American country.

 The Greeks that moved to the USA heard that “Panama was a very American friendly country because of the Panama Canal.
 So they went there, they liked it, they stayed….For them, Panama was a contrasting country in terms of the language, in terms of the people there.”

 Taquis said that for those Greeks, Panama quickly became an attractive country to conduct business in because of the many investment opportunities.

 Even though there are not a lot of Greeks remaining in Panama, the community has made its mark, with the grandchildren of immigrants integrating and contributing to society, becoming lawyers, doctors, teachers, and very successful businessmen.

 Taquis’ family is no different.
 Fotis Taquis, Antonio’s father, saw an opportunity to invest in real estate and properties in Panama.